karolceron/academic_site_workshop/publications.md

 ---
 ## *Submitted (in review)*

+Araújo, S.C.; **Ceron, K.**; Guedes, T.B.
+Use of geospatial analyses to address snakebite hotspots in mid-northern Brazil – a direction to health planning in shortfall biodiversity knowledge areas

 **Ceron, K.**; Provete, D.B.; Pires, M.; Araujo, A.C.; Blüthgen, N.; Santana, D.J.
 Prey availability and interaction rewiring drive the spatial and seasonal structure of an anuran-prey metaweb.

 Matos, L.R.A; Ramalho, W.P.; **Ceron, K.**; Luna, P.; Arruda, F.V.; Vieira, L.J.
 Factors influencing the anuran communities of floating meadows and their ecological networks in Amazonian oxbow lakes.